aws-greengrass/aws-greengrass-ip-detector/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:
+## AWS Greengrass IP Detector

+This module implements the IP Detector for Greengrass.

+In order to keep the GGC connectivity information updated IP Detector does follwing things:
-* Change the title in this README
+* Monitor the changes in the network connectivity of GGC.
-* Edit your repository description on GitHub

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+* Update the connectivity information for any changes.

-## License
+#### License

-This project is licensed under the Apache-2.0 License.
+This library is licensed under the Apache 2.0 License.